Gender stereotypes and why suicide is higher among men.

 "Often it's the loudest voice in the room, the life and soul of the party, that is really struggling"

-According to the latest figures from the Office for National Statistics UK the amount of people who die from suicide is 3 times higher than all road accidents, cancers, infectious and parasitic diseases combined.
+According to the latest figures from the Office for National Statistics UK, people who die from suicide is 3 times higher than all road accidents, cancers, infectious and parasitic diseases combined.

 It also reported that men are 4 times likely to die by suicide than women.
 More men in the UK have died by suicide in the past 5 years than all British soldiers fighting in all wars since 1945.